godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

 3D in 2D
 --------

-It is possible to display 3D scenes in 2D screen.
-This is achieved by adding a :ref:`SubViewport <class_SubViewport>` as a child.
+It is possible to display 3D scenes in 2D screen, You can see this in the demo `3D in 2D Viewport <https://godotengine.org/asset-library/asset/2804>`__.
-Then, you can drag a 3D scene as a child of the SubViewport:

 .. image:: img/3d_in_2d_demo_editor.webp

-.. seealso:: You can check the demo on: `3D in 2D Viewport demo <https://godotengine.org/asset-library/asset/2804>`__.